someonesdad1/plib/README.md

             - A good name for the class/method tell you what it does
             - The types tell you what it takes and what it returns
             - You don't have to read the code to get the prior two things
+    - Switch back to having all tests in a 'tests' directory
+    - gist in every file
+    - numeric/textual data to ./data modules
+    - Makefile that does high level stuff:
+    - Makefile to help with testing/checking
+        - 'make' prints key targets to use:
+            - 'make check':  lints & type checks
+            - 'make lint':  lints
+            - 'make type':  type checking
+            - 'make test':  run selftests
+            - 'make fix':  run ruff to safely fix imports and syntax
+            - 'make clean':  remove cache files & other leftover stuff
+        - Need to support 'make z'; this would cause the test of the current file in .z to be run
+            - Or, change the z script so that it runs the module or runs its test
+    - Move pgm to elsewhere
+    - Each module can have a --demo option
     - Use __all__ to signal public/private
     - DEVELOPER.md file to indicate epochs of code development, where the legacy stuff is, and what's the core up-to-date stuff.

-- Tactical
+    - Documentation
-    - All my stuff moved to MIT license
-    - gist in every file
-    - As much as possible has tests
-        - Speed up testing with multiple processes
-        - OK to e.g. use dptest.py to manage all testing
-    - Coalesce similar functionality into fewer files
+        - HTML files
-        - dp*.py is useful naming pattern to avoid conflicts with other namespaces
-    - Move numeric/textual data to ./data modules
-    - HTML doc produced automatically; allows a new visitor to browse contents at a reasonably high level
+        - Organized by topic
+        - Produced automatically by 'make doc'
-        - docstrings for functions & classes can have a marker in them that can be used to produce the HTML documentation.
-This should be a brief description of the symbol and what problem it solves.
+        - docstrings can have a marker in them to allow grabbing the text for this automated production.
+I like ❎ as a marker; this is the only place this symbol will be used.
-    - pydoc works well on all symbols

-- color
-    - Coalesce everything into color.py

-# 2026 /plib vision

-- Consolidate into fewer files
-- Module documentation
-    - Better documentation of design decisions used in the module
-    - Must have adequate docstrings for use with pydoc
-    - Each module can have a --demo option that lets you get an overview of the features and see an example of each component.
-The demo code could be put in /plib/data and the module would just launch it.
-- Update self-tests and ensure they pass
-- Remove specialized modules that are better stored elsewhere
-- 0what.py returns useful output for all modules

 # 2026 /plib work done

+- 17 Mar
+    - Gemini has been coaching me on an overall strategy for refactoring plus the much more intense desire to type annotate all the core stuff.
+        - iterutil.py got partially type annotated and this was a severe test, as it's much more complicated than what I'll run into.
 - 14 Mar
     - dp\*.py files linted
     - Policies